f3d0ss/hypermedia-2019-alterio-antichi-cazzola/public/pages/doc/doc.md

 ![Web Architecture Schema 2](https://festival-hypermedia.herokuapp.com/images/doc/web-arc-2.png)

-We render the pages JUST for include piece of html commun in all pages like the navbar or footer.
-With rendering we avoided any inconsistency with the navbar in all pages.
+We rendered the pages JUST to include piece of html commun in all pages like the navbar or footer.
+By rendering we avoided any type of inconsistency with the navbar among the pages.
 We are sure the dynamic data is NEVER rendered by the server beacause we never access the model classes anywhere but in the API logic (in the API folder)
 ### API
 #### REST compliance
 _Describe here to what extent did you follow REST principles and what are the reasons for which you might have decided to diverge.
 Note, you must not describe the whole API here, just the design decisions._
-We have create complete REST API, we didn't implemented all CRUD operations for each model if not necessary for the web application with exeption for the POST API used by our team to populate the database
+We have created a complete REST API, we didn't implemented all CRUD operations for each model if not necessary for the web application with exeption for the POST API used by our team to populate the database
 #### OpenAPI Resource models
-_Describe here synthetically, which models you have introduced for resources._
 - Event
 - Seminar
 - Location